JuliaRegistries/Registrator.jl/docs/src/webui.md

 - `allow_private`: Set this to `true` if you want to register private packages.
 Default is `false`.
 - `enable_logging`: Set this to `false` if you want to use a custom logger in your Julia code.
 By default a `SimpleLogger` is used that writes to `stdout`.
 - `authtype`: `"authfile"` is the only valid option currently.
 If `authtype` is not mentioned Registrator will default to collaborator check.
+- `authfilename`: The name of the authorization file if `authtype="authfile"` is set.
+Defaults to "MAINTAINERS".

 ##### A note on authorization